kyma-project/kyma/docs/02-get-started/08-install-uninstall-upgrade-kyma-module.md

 This guide shows how to quickly install, uninstall or upgrade Kyma with specific modules.
 To see the list of all available and planned Kyma modules, go to the [Kyma modules](../README.md#kyma-modules).

-> **NOTE:** This guide describes installation of a standalone Kyma instance with specific modules, and not how to enable modules in SAP BTP, Kyma runtime (SKR).
+> **NOTE:** This guide describes installation of standalone Kyma with specific modules, and not how to enable modules in SAP BTP, Kyma runtime (SKR).

 ## Install Kyma with a module

-To enable a module, deploy its module manager and apply the module configuration.
-The operation installs a standalone Kyma instance with a module of your choice.
+To install a module, deploy its module manager and apply the module configuration.
+The operation installs a module of your choice with Kyma as an abstract umbrella.
 See the already available Kyma modules with their quick installation steps and links to their GitHub repositories:

 ### Prerequisites